deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 #### RAM usage

+> Although Tauri is said to have big savings in RAM usage compared to electron we didn't find that in our project.
-> This is not generally about Tauri, instead this is about the Tauri Edition of Delta Chat Desktop.
-You could see more benefits in your project. (most benchmarks comparing Tauri and Electron, that I saw, reported that Tauri has big savings)
+This comparison is only about Delta Chat Desktop, you could see more benefits in your project.

 <br />